burzum/cakephp-user-tools/readme.md

 This plugin works very similar like the CakeDC users plugin and is a derivative work but instead of providing a full stack that is more or less hard to change and extend this plugin just provides you the building blocks for everything around users.

-Requires CakePHP 2.4 or greater.
+Requires CakePHP >= 2.4 and php >= 5.4.

 ## The UserTool component

 If you want to go for a kick start and use the component as it is you can simply use it as it is preconfigured.
+This component is thought to be used with a controller that is your users controller, not any none user related controllers.

 ```php
 class UsersController extends AppController {